netwerk-digitaal-erfgoed/interface-data-transformations/3-Third-Heritageflix-V2-RCE/4-enrich1/readme.md

-# prefix Change
+# Enrichment

-This script allows you to correct prefixes and transform them to turtle.
+This script allows you to enrich the ouput of pervious step.

 ## Requirements